-The Company holds a Reserve Account of £1,697,250 to assist the Company should it not be able to meet its obligations.
+The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
+The Letter of Credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
 The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A (2013: S&P long-term rating: A).
-The Company has not drawn on this facility since inception.
+The Company has not drawn on the Letter of Credit since inception.

 The liquidity tables reflect the undiscounted cash payments which will fall due if the structure continues until the earliest contractual maturity date as set out in the Programme Documentation.
-The Note repayment profile mirrors the repayment of the mortgages, and based on current modelling assumptions, it is not anticipated that any mortgages will still be outstanding beyond the original step-up date of February 2028.
+The Note repayment profile mirrors the repayment of the mortgages, and based on current modelling assumptions, it is not anticipated that any mortgages will still be outstanding beyond the step-up date of August 2027.

-15(d) Liquidity risk (continued)
+16(d) Liquidity risk (continued)